Chris Wormald

-Sir Christopher Stephen Wormald (born 30 October 1968) is a British civil servant serving as Cabinet Secretary and Head of the Civil Service since 2024.
+Christopher Stephen Wormald, Baron Wormald (born 30 October 1968) is a British civil servant who served as Cabinet Secretary and Head of the Civil Service from 2024 to 2026.

 Early life

 The son of Peter Wormald and Elizabeth née North, he was educated at Rutlish School in Merton before going to St John's College, Oxford, graduating BA (1990).
-He then pursued postgraduate studies at Imperial College, London, taking an MBA (1999).
+He then pursued postgraduate studies at Imperial College, London, taking an MBA degree (1999).

-His father was a Deputy Secretary at the DHSS from 1978, then Registrar General for England and Wales 1990–96.
+His father was a Deputy Secretary at the Department for Health and Social Security from 1978, then Registrar General for England and Wales 1990–96.

 Career

 Wormald joined the Civil Service in 1991, working in the Department for Education (later the Department for Education and Employment).
 Rising to Principal Private Secretary to the Secretary of State for Education and Skills from 2001 until 2004, he then worked on the Academies programme.

 In 2006 Wormald transferred to the newly formed Department for Communities and Local Government (DCLG), promoted to be Director-General of Local Government and Regeneration.
 In 2009, he moved to the Cabinet Office as the Head of the Economic and Domestic Affairs Secretariat, succeeding Sir Paul Britton.
 Following the general election in 2010 and the consequent change in the position of Deputy Prime Minister, Wormald additionally became Head of the Deputy Prime Minister's Office.

 In March 2012, Wormald left the Cabinet Office to return to the Department for Education as its Permanent Secretary, replacing Sir David Bell, who had retired to be the Vice-Chancellor of the University of Reading.
+Wormald served under both Michael Gove and Nicky Morgan during their tenures as Secretary of State for Education.

 As of 2015, Wormald was paid a salary of between £160,000 and £164,999 by DCLG, making him one of the 328 most highly paid people in the British public sector at that time.
 In January 2016 it was announced that Wormald would transfer to the Department of Health and Social Care later in 2016, replacing Dame Una O'Brien after her retirement as its Permanent Secretary.

 Wormald was appointed Knight Commander of the Order of the Bath (KCB) in the 2017 Birthday Honours.